StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

 var blawp7 = "";
 ```

-<h6>The next block is composed of two functions, the first use a switch case condition to select the character corresponding to its ASCII value, one interesting thing to note is the fact that the default case isn't set, it is automatically created by an IDE , which is more the sign of a generation by a tool.</h6>
+<h6>The next block is composed of two functions.
+The first use a switch case condition to select the character corresponding to its ASCII value, one interesting thing to note is the fact that the default case isn't set, it is automatically created by an IDE, which is more the sign of a generation by a tool.</h6>

 ```javascript
 function get_ascii_value(arg)